 1. Determine your baseload energy consumption

 After your company has put its remote working strategy in place, and you’re confident that everyone has left the building, dig into the energy data.
-The goal here is to identify how much energy the building is using when operating efficiently.
+The goal here is to identify how much energy the building is using when it is in it’s lowest functioning state.
 This is known as your baseload.
-For businesses that have closed entirely, this value could be really low and should be pretty consistent.
-For buildings still open for key workers, you may have two baseloads.
-One for when there are people in the building and another for when it’s empty.
+For businesses that have closed entirely, this value could be really low.
 If you have sub-metering, you could identify the baseload of relevant sub-meters.
 But don’t worry if you don’t, finding the baseload of your mains meter, will still be valuable.
-With Surple, you can find this information by using the Consumption page.
+With Surple, you can find this information by using the Analytics page.